 In September 2021, as India was cautiously emerging from a deadly second wave of the COVID19 pandemic, the American Center New Delhi and the Kutumb Foundation invited me to create something for ‘Josh-e-Umang, a digital-only spiritual music and dance festival.
-In a context of growing religious fundamentalism and deeply divisive policies from the Government of India, this festival set out to celebrate diversity and inclusivity, oneness and pluralism, and above all respect our differences and highlight our similarities.
+In a context of growing religious fundamentalism and deeply divisive policies from the Government of India, this festival set out to celebrate diversity and inclusivity, openness and pluralism, and above all respect our differences and highlight our similarities.

 Inspired by the Bangla saying ‘joto mot toto poth’ (there are as many paths as there are perspectives), Arrival draws on different genres of spiritual music – Gurbani, Sufiana, Baul – to sketch varying relationships we can have with a power larger than ourselves.
 We can be obedient, devout, seductive, playful, irreverent, demanding – all this and more – reaching into ourselves in order to arrive somewhere else.